SimplyStaking/agoric-cl-setup-docs/README.md

     - Transfers coins to the ag-solo node
     - Installs the dapp-oracle contract
     - Adds the dapp-oracle to the Agoric node
-3. Adds the external initiator to the Chainlin knode via <b>chainlink-agoric/internal-scripts/add-ei.sh</b>
+3. Adds the external initiator to the Chainlink node via <b>chainlink-agoric/internal-scripts/add-ei.sh</b>
 4. Adds the external adapter to the bridges section of the Chainlink node via <b>chainlink-agoric/internal-scripts/add-bridge.sh</b>
 5. Adds a jobspec to the Chainlink node via <b>chainlink-agoric/internal-scripts/add-jobspec.sh</b>